The Five Most Common Types of Car Accident Injuries

 Regardless of your injuries, if you have been in a serious accident, it is important to consult a medical professional.
 Some injuries take weeks or even months to show any symptoms.

-If you have been the victim of a collision, you could benefit from contacting a Chicago auto injury lawyer for advice.
+If you have been the victim of a collision, you could benefit from contacting a Chicago Car Accident Lawyer for advice.
 An experienced injury lawyer can evaluate your case and determine if you have a valid claim.
 If it is determined that you are the victim of an accident, you may be able to receive compensation for your medical expenses and lost wages.

 Our firm, Horwitz, Horwitz & Associates, has been representing Illinois’ injured since 1924.
 We have recovered more than $1 billion on behalf of our clients.
 Call us today at (800)-985-1819 to schedule an appointment or contact us through our confidential Contact Us Today Form.